-60. Reiterates its request, in paragraph 55 of resolution 72/72, that the Secretary-General convene the fourteenth round of informal consultations of States parties to the Agreement for two days in May 2019 to focus on the topic "Performance reviews of regional fisheries management organizations and arrangements";
+72. Recalls its request, in paragraph 73 of resolution 77/118, for the Secretary-General to convene the seventeenth round of informal consultations of States parties to the Agreement for three days in 2024, and decides that the seventeenth round should focus its discussions on the topic "Sustainable fisheries management in the face of climate change";

-61. Encourages greater participation, including by competent international organizations, at the forthcoming fourteenth round of informal consultations of States parties to the Agreement;
+73. Encourages greater participation, including by competent international organizations, at the forthcoming seventeenth round of informal consultations of States parties to the Agreement;

-62. Requests the Secretary-General to invite States parties to the Agreement and, as observers, States and entities referred to in the Convention and in article 1, paragraph 2 (b), of the Agreement not parties to the Agreement, the Food and Agriculture Organization of the United Nations and other relevant organizations, bodies, funds and programmes within the United Nations system, the secretariats of relevant organizations and conventions and other relevant intergovernmental organizations and bodies, in particular subregional and regional fisheries management organizations and arrangements and related regional intergovernmental marine
+74. Requests the Secretary-General to invite States parties to the Agreement and, as observers, States and entities referred to in the Convention and in article 1, paragraph 2 (b), of the Agreement not parties to the Agreement, the Food and Agriculture Organization of the United Nations and other relevant organizations, bodies, funds and programmes within the United Nations system, the secretariats of relevant organizations and conventions and other relevant intergovernmental organizations and bodies, in particular subregional and regional fisheries management organizations and arrangements and related regional intergovernmental marine science organizations, and relevant non-governmental organizations, in accordance with past practice, to attend the seventeenth round of informal consultations of States parties to the Agreement, while relevant scientific institutions may request an invitation to participate in the consultations as observers;